Menu

 Beyond the temple, Aegina has a medieval ghost town, a pistachio culture that is genuinely extraordinary to taste, a harbour city with the best neoclassical waterfront in the Saronic Gulf, and an interior of orchards and pine forests that makes the island feel considerably larger than its 83 square kilometres.

 For accommodation, see Best Hotels in Aegina.
 For day trips from Athens, see our Athens day trip guide and Athens Travel Guide.
-For a custom itinerary, use our AI Trip Planner.

 The Temple of Aphaia